 Depending on the version, the owner will have to either drag the MD Gacha Machine Script in any object or just rez the MD Gacha Machine.
-Then, a simple click will prompt the debit permission request.
+Then a simple click will prompt the debit permission request.
 This step is mandatory for the gacha machine setup and it’s required to activate several of the script’s features.
-Clicking on “next” and granting the permission will complete this step.
+Granting the permission will complete this step.

 The basic setup for the gacha machine is now done, but to make it working a couple of more additional steps are required.

 To complete the gacha machine’s setup the owner has to grant the script the debit permission; this allows the script to take moneys directly from the owner’s account.
 Even though this may sound somehow dangerous this permission is necessary to enable some advanced script’s features; at the same time there are only a few limited occurrences when this permission will be used.